LucHeuff/sentence-similarity/README.md

 It will split the sentences using the provided tokenizer (`tokenize_words` if you don't provide any), and will create a vocabulary from all those tokens.

-If you want to use a different vocabulary, you can use the `create_translator(tokenizer, vocab)` convenience function to create a custom Translator and pass it into the main function using `sentence_similarity(sentences, translator=custom_translator)`.
+If you want to use a different vocabulary, you can use the `create_translator(vocab, tokenizer)` convenience function to create a custom Translator and pass it into the main function using `sentence_similarity(sentences, translator=custom_translator)`.

 Depending on the vocabulary generation method, the creation of the Translator can be very timeconsuming.
 In this case it